-Salary data is not provided for surety recovery agents from the Bureau of Labor Statistics.
+Salary data is not provided for bounty hunters by the Bureau of Labor Statistics (BLS).
 Because bounty hunting and private investigation (PI) jobs are similar, we use salary data from that profession as a proxy.
 In 2021, the Washington-Arlington-Alexandria metro corridor that crosses Maryland had the fourth-highest level of employment for private detectives and private investigators in the nation.2 In Maryland, an estimated 850 PIs were employed in 2021, and they earned an average annual salary of $56,250.3 Estimates are that jobs for private investigators in Maryland will increase by 19.7% through 2030, with an average of 90 job openings per year including replacements.

 |City or Metropolitan Area||Number Employed3||Average Annual Salary3|

-- Maryland Investigators and Security Association Inc. – An association of private investigators and security professionals in Maryland that provides legal resources and networking opportunities.
+- Maryland Investigators and Security Association Inc. (MISAHQ): Provides legal resources and networking opportunities.